 HYBRIDPIXX has a streamlined design which makes the display easily replaceable, simplifying the maintenance process.
 Furthermore, the decreased reliance on servicing makes the HYBRIDPIXX a cost-effective solution because a biomedical engineer is the only individual needed to replace the monitor.

 Available in 58 inches, the 4K UHD monitor can be employed in both analog and digital cath labs.
-With the option to purchase our video manger, all the benefits of customizable layouts and modification are feasible.
+With the option to purchase our video manager, all the benefits of customizable layouts and modification are feasible.
 Additionally, the screen can be utilized in a variety of spaces, including hybrid operating rooms that facilitate both surgical and interventional procedures.

 Ampronix is dedicated to providing superior solutions to medical professionals that come without compromise.
 With our latest creation, HYBRIDPIXX, we have taken a step forward in our goal to facilitate optimized patient care and improved physician workflow.